Neural Refinement for Absolute Pose Regression with Feature Synthesis: Experiments

 \subsection{Optimize APR vs. Optimize Pose}

 Besides boosting APR, our proposed approach can also refine the initial coarse camera pose, as outlined in \cref{sec:PP_Pose}.
 We first show a use case of this scenario by coupling our method with image retrieval, where the initial pose can only be optimized due to the non-differentiable nature of the retrieval process.
 Given a query image, we retrieve its nearest neighbor from the training data using NetVLAD \cite{arandjelovic2016netvlad} and use the associated pose as the initial pose.
-In this experiment, we set the learning rate to be $lr_R$ and $lr_t$ for rotation and translation components, respectively.
+We set the learning rate to be $lr_R$ and $lr_t$ for rotation and translation components, respectively.
 Specifically, for indoor scenes, we set $lr_R=0.0087$ (corresponds to $0.5\degree$ in radiance) and $lr_t=0.01$.
 For outdoor scenes, we set $lr_R=0.01$ and $lr_t=0.1$. \cref{table:5} summarises the experimental results, indicating substantial improvements in pose accuracy over the NetVLAD retrieved coarse pose, exceeding the performance of many prior APR approaches.

 We further conducted a controlled experiment to investigate whether performance disparities exist between two types of optimization: optimizing the APR's parameters or directly optimizing the pose itself.
 We evaluated both modes on the DFNet with NeFeS$_{50}$ refinement, as illustrated in \cref{table:4}.
-The result suggests that while both refinement approaches can effectively improve the pose accuracy, optimizing the neural network's parameters converges faster than directly optimizing the pose itself.
+The result suggests that while both refinement approaches can effectively improve the pose accuracy, optimizing the neural network's parameters obtain better result than directly optimizing the pose itself, which is an interesting insight.
 Nevertheless, optimizing the pose remains is also valuable, particularly when the initial pose is derived from a non-differentiable or a black-box pose estimator.